armory/knowledge-base/_posts/aws/2018-05-15-AWS-Getting-IP.md

 ---

 ### Question
-I would like to get the IP of an instance in a ASG through a Pipeline Expression in Spinnaker?
+I would like to get the IP of an instance in an ASG through a Pipeline Expression in Spinnaker?

 ***